carter4299/carter4299/README.md

 #### Includes
 - Expanded Open-Source Core Library forked from [TA-Lib](https://github.com/TA-Lib) written in C/C++
-- Server written in Go
+- Server and main functionality written in Go.
+Using grpc for python, or CGo if needed.
 - Front-End written in TypeScript React/Preact

 #### Needs before initial release